Sydney Park Wetlands Alexandria

 There are gorgeous harbour views, plenty of shade, a community garden and chickens.
 The Coal Loader also hosts several regular events including sunset sessions, markets and more.

-• Public transport rating: Easy 6 minutes walk from Waverton Station
+• Easy 6 minute walk from Waverton Station

-• Playground: no but the tunnel is very popular with kids
+• No but the tunnel is very popular with kids

 Where: 2 Balls Head Dr, Waverton